bayareala8s/training/AWS-Solution-Architect/Module-1/Introduction-to-AWS/AWS-Global-Infrastructure/README.md

 AWS’s global infrastructure is a foundational component that provides the reliability, scalability, and performance required to run applications and services at a global scale.
 By leveraging the various components of AWS’s infrastructure, organizations can build and deploy resilient and high-performing applications that meet the demands of users worldwide.

-Sure!
 Here's a visual text diagram of AWS Global Infrastructure:

 ```
                           AWS Global Infrastructure